 The interventional radiologist will guide the probe to reach the target site by visualizing it through a monitor.
 Radiofrequency energy is sent through the probe and that heat helps in killing the cancer cells surrounding the probe.
 The complete RFA procedure takes around 10-30 minutes.

-When you experience any symptoms related to the liver tumor, it is better to consult an Interventional Radiologist for the treatment.
-People usually have the misconception that only hospitals treating exclusive cancer cases have a better treatment options.
-But since this is a new technique and very Interventional Radiologists are available in India, it is best to directly consult an expert in this type of treatment. .
-Liver tumor treatment in Hyderabad is possible done best by Dr. Abhilash Sandhyala who is an expert in such cases.
+When you experience any symptoms related to a liver tumour, it is better to consult an Interventional Radiologist for the treatment.
+People usually have the misconception that only hospitals treating exclusive cancer cases have a better treatment option.
+But since this is a new technique and very Interventional Radiologists are available in India, it is best to directly consult an expert in this type of treatment.
+Liver tumour treatment in Hyderabad is possible done best by Dr Abhilash Sandhyala who is an expert in such cases.